davidgiven/fluxengine/doc/using.md

     FluxEngine's D64 support is currently limited to write only.
 It will work with up to 40 logical tracks.

+  - `.diskcopy`: a Macintosh DiskCopy 4.2 file.
+This is a special-purpose format due to the weird layout of Mac GCR disks, but it can also support 720kB and 1440kB IBM disks (although there's no real benefit).

 ### High density disks

 High density disks use a different magnetic medium to low and double density